minguitHub/Docker-Project-Trial/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the latest(https://github.com/admu-zaavedra/project-submissions-group-name-pending/tags).

 ## Authors
 Arceo, Li Niko M.\
-Beltran, Mark\
+Beltran, Mark M.\
 Co, Lance Michael O.\
-Sumingit, Sylvane
+Sumingit, Sylvane Q.

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.